Blacksmith: Iron Age

 On the Indian subcontinent, Wootz steel was, and continues to be, produced in small quantities.

 In southern Asia and western Africa, blacksmiths form endogenous castes that sometimes speak distinct languages.

 Medieval period

 In the medieval period, blacksmithing was considered part of the set of seven mechanical arts.

-Prior to the industrial revolution, a "village smithy" was a staple of every town.
+Prior to the Industrial Revolution, a "village smithy" was a staple of every town.
 Factories and mass-production reduced the demand for blacksmith-made tools and hardware.

+Blacksmiths typically worked in small shops, often in the center of a village or town.
+Their shops were typically equipped with a forge, an anvil, and a variety of other tools.
+The work of a medieval blacksmith was physically demanding and often dangerous.
+Blacksmiths had to be able to lift and move heavy pieces of metal, and they had to be careful not to burn themselves on the hot forge.

+Despite the challenges, blacksmithing was a respected trade in medieval society.
+Blacksmiths were considered to be skilled artisans, and their work was essential to the functioning of medieval society.